Field notes from the middle market.

 An indication of interest is a document that wants to be read quickly and discussed slowly.
 Five signals to look for before anyone starts negotiating the number.

-- April 2026Valuation
+- April 2026Market Insights

 The middle-market multiple at a 4% ten-year: what reset rates did to private valuation math.